-Connection Description 2 X
+Connection Description ? ×

 New Connection

-Enter a name and choose an icon for t N ame: he connection:
+Enter a name and choose an icon for the N ame: e connection:

 lcon:

-m ,
+m

-OK Cancel
+0 Cancel

 4. Open (File>Open) the file Valeport.ht (Y:/Zackenberg/GeoBasis/Hydrometric Station/Data/2016/Discharge2016/Valeport/Valeport.ht).
 All the settings that are needed are included in this file (if you have problems connecting, try to change the comport, go to Control Panel/All Control Panel Items/Administrative Tools -> device manager, to see which Com port you are connected to).